SurkhabSingh/ChroniQuill/README.md

 - **Responsive Design:** Enjoy a seamless experience across all devices.

 - **Robust Backend:** The backend ensures fast and reliable performance.

+- **Searching:** You can search a post using its name or a its body.

 ## Screenshots
 ![image](https://github.com/SurkhabSingh/ChroniQuill/assets/120186223/8bb6bf10-659c-4856-8b9f-38ffae813c2b)